 Traveling internationally in the post pandemic world can be challenging to say the least.

-From Covid-19 test requirements, mandatory quarantines and country restrictions, finding out where you can travel can be daunting.
-Here at Travel Off Path we're going to make is easy for travelers who don't want to play the guessing game if they have followed all necessary health protocols of a particular country.
+From Covid-19 test requirements, mandatory quarantines, and country restrictions, finding out where you can travel can be daunting.
+Here at Travel Off Path we’re going to make it easy for travelers who don’t want to play the guessing game if they have followed all necessary health protocols of a particular country.

-The following are all the countries without any travel restrictions or additional entry requirements.
+The following are all the countries reopen for tourism, without any travel restrictions or additional entry requirements.

 This list will be updated every time a country lifts all strict travel restrictions that were a result of Covid-19.
 This does not mean that it’s safe to travel to these countries.
 There could still be high rates of Covid-19.